Code of Conduct

 4.

 Players must be registered with Oakville Men’s Soccer Club prior to taking part in any official games.
 Any team which plays an unregistered player in a match, other than a game which has been forfeited, a win will be awarded to the opposing team.
-Upon review, Oakville Men’s Soccer Club, may impose further disciplinary actions which may include suspensions or deduction of points etc., if deemed necessary in accordance with the rule violation.
+Upon review, Oakville Men’s Soccer Club, may impose further disciplinary actions which may include suspensions or deduction of point's etc., if deemed necessary in accordance with the rule violation.

 Any player who is under suspension by Peel Halton SA or by OSA shall not be eligible to register with Oakville Men's S.C. or participate in any of its games.

-All players must be at least 35 years of age during the calendar year in which they register to be eligible to play in Oakville Men’s Soccer Club.
+All players must be at least 40 years of age during the calendar year in which they register to be eligible to play in Oakville Men’s Soccer Club.
 Players must include a copy of a photo ID such as a driver’s license or other valid proof of age with their registrations.
 The club may issue a player book which must be presented to the game officials if requested.

 5.